unicode-org/message-format-wg/docs/goals.md

     escape sequences, whitespace, markup, as well as parsing errors.

 3. A specification for a one-to-one mapping between the data model and XLIFF.
-    _Note that this deliverable is "at risk" and not expected to be part of the LDML45 release._
+    _Note: not part of the LDML45 release._

-4. A specification for resolving messages at runtime, including interpolated data types and runtime errors.
+4. A specification for resolving messages at runtime, including runtime errors.

 5. A conformance test suite for parsing and formatting messages sufficient to ensure implementations can validate conformance to the specification(s) provided.